-Does this frame ework require Commu unication achieveme nt above t he minimum SASW requirement?
-YES NO $\boxtimes$

-If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.

-For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+Does this framework require Communication achievement above the minimum SASW requirement?
+YES $\ \square$ NO $\ \boxtimes$ If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

-Does this framework require Applica tion of Number achievement above the minimum SASW requirement?
-YES NO $\boxtimes$

-If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Does this framework require Application of Number achievement above the minimum SASW requirement?
+YES □ NO ⊠ If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
 Is Digital Literacy a requirement in this framework?
-YES $\Box$ NO $\boxtimes$
+YES \square NO \boxtimes